aniket7c/chAInOracle/README.md

-# Global Event Prediction Project
+# Sentiment Analysis

-This project is aimed at predicting global events by leveraging decentralized data fetched using Chainlink, processed with AI data models like Gemini, and stored on the Morph L2 blockchain.
-The predictions are then displayed in a user-friendly frontend interface.
+This project is aimed at analyzing market sentiment by leveraging decentralized data fetched using Chainlink, processed with AI models like Gemini, and stored on-chain for transparency.
+The sentiment predictions are then displayed through a clean and intuitive frontend interface.

 ## Technologies Used

 - **Chainlink**: Utilized for accessing decentralized data feeds regarding global events.
 - **Gemini**: AI data model used for processing fetched data and generating predictions.
-- **Morph L2 Blockchain**: Used for storing prediction data securely.
+- **Ethereum**: Blockchain platform used for executing smart contracts and storing sentiment prediction results securely.
 - **Frontend**: HTML, CSS, and JavaScript, with Next.js for building the user interface.
-- **Integration Testing**: Thorough testing of the interaction between different components.
+- **Integration Testing**: Thorough testing to validate the interaction and reliability across smart contracts, AI processing, and frontend components.

 ## Contracts Deployed
 - **FunctionsConsumer**: https://sepolia.etherscan.io/address/0x7965031031ceab380f9fd32d3ea46770d74141a9
 - **Arbitrum FunctionConsumer**: https://sepolia.arbiscan.io/address/0xe815573125370493033DF0b2592d589CFb825b7E
-- **MorphContract**: For storing the processed data temporarily, https://explorer-testnet.morphl2.io/address/0x57f1e46aC5DBd2A7c2c356E39066212E84A0C114

 ## Project Overview

-The project initiates its workflow by tapping into a network of prominent news APIs to extract comprehensive global events data.
-This rich dataset is then meticulously channeled through the sophisticated processing capabilities of Gemini AI, seamlessly integrated within the Chainlink functions oracle infrastructure.
-This intricate orchestration ensures that the data undergoes thorough analysis and refinement, harnessing the power of artificial intelligence to glean valuable insights.

-Once the data is meticulously processed and refined, it finds a secure abode within the Morph L2 blockchain, a robust platform renowned for its scalability and resilience.
-By leveraging the capabilities of Morph L2, the project ensures that the stored information remains immutable and accessible, facilitating seamless scalability as the volume of data grows over time.

-With the data securely stored and ready for consumption, the project transitions to its frontend interface, where users are greeted with a dynamic and intuitive web application.
-Through this interface, users can effortlessly navigate through the wealth of curated global event predictions, gaining valuable insights and staying informed about significant developments worldwide.
+Chain Oracle is designed to bridge the gap between real-world information and on-chain decision-making by integrating advanced oracle infrastructure with powerful AI analysis.
+The process begins with Chainlink Functions fetching real-time news data from multiple high-quality sources, including major crypto and financial news APIs.
+This off-chain data is transmitted securely and verifiably to smart contracts, ensuring that only authenticated and tamper-proof information reaches the blockchain.
+This seamless data flow lays the foundation for intelligent, insight-driven automation within decentralized ecosystems.

+Once the news data is retrieved, it is routed to Gemini—an advanced AI language model—that performs a multi-stage analysis.
+Gemini parses the articles to extract meaningful context, filters out irrelevant or low-quality content, and identifies the top three most impactful news pieces for each target cryptocurrency.
+Using natural language processing and sentiment evaluation, the model then determines whether the prevailing sentiment is bullish, bearish, or neutral.
+This refined sentiment score becomes the core output of Chain Oracle, representing an AI-enhanced snapshot of market perception.

+The final sentiment data is stored on-chain, where it becomes accessible to smart contracts, dApps, and end-users.
+This on-chain visibility ensures transparency and enables real-time dashboards or automated strategies to act on trustworthy insights.
+Developers and traders can build on top of this layer to power DeFi protocols, governance decisions, or automated trading logic.
+By combining decentralized infrastructure with AI intelligence, Chain Oracle sets a new standard for integrating external world signals into the blockchain in a reliable, verifiable, and insightful way.